 What are the PhD funding deadlines?

 It is important to be aware that different funding bodies and organisations all have different deadlines: the majority of these will be between November and February prior to the commencement of your PhD project in September.
-The majority of Queen Mary funded studentships close for applications on 31st January each year.
+The majority of Queen Mary funded studentships close for applications in January each year.

 Other funding opportunities do come up throughout the year, so please be sure to keep checking departmental PhD funding pages and www.findaphd.com where all opportunities are advertised.